 For additional guidance, please contact the Office of Information Security at (213) 821-2614.

 What If Something Goes Wrong On Your Trip?

-USC Travel Management provides guidance to travelers in cases of emergency, and also oversees USC’s Travel Emergency Hotline, who can be reached in cases of emergency at (213) 821-1042.
+USC Travel Management provides guidance to travelers in cases of emergency and also oversees USC’s Travel Emergency Hotline, which can be reached in cases of emergency at (213) 821-1042.
 Please visit https://procurement.usc.edu/travel/travel-safety/travel-emergencies/ for additional information.

 For study abroad, USC’s Study Abroad Emergency Response Guideline provides guidance to all faculty, staff, and administrators responsible for implementation of USC’s study abroad programs in connection with crisis or emergency situations (e.g., accident, death, illness, arrest/legal problems, kidnapping, natural disasters).
 The guideline explains the security precautions to be taken prior to departure, actions to take upon arrival, and responding to crisis/emergency situations.
 It also provides a template to develop location-specific information and procedures applicable to the program location.
 This information should be provided to all participants in the study abroad program, and should also be held by the on-campus contact person, on-site contact person, and Strategic and Global Initiatives.
 Please visit https://global.usc.edu/files/2020/07/USC-Study-Abroad-Emergency-Response-Guideline.pdf to review the Study Abroad Emergency Response Guideline.

 USC Travel Emergency Hotline: (213) 821-1042